What Is a Spiritual Journey? An Insider Guide to Transformation

 What is a Spiritual Journey?

-A spiritual journey is the process of getting to know ourselves, heal ourselves, and realize our true nature.
+spiritual journey is the process of getting to know ourselves, healing ourselves, and realizing our true nature.

 While a spiritual journey will be perceived differently depending on an individual’s religious orientation (for example, a Christian, Buddhist, Hindu, or secularist), the stages one goes through are relatively the same.